-To make a shy cat feel more at ease, especially if she never met you, it’s important to remain calm and patient and appear non-threatening.
-One reason that cats often seek out people who are uninterested in cats is because those folks don’t try to force themselves on the cat.
-Some aloofness on your part—even if feigned—can actually be a good thing when around an apprehensive cat.
-But that doesn’t mean there aren’t opportunities for the two of you to get to know one another.
+To make a shy cat feel more at ease, especially if she's never met you, it's important to remain calm and patient and appear non-threatening.
+One reason that cats often seek out people who are uninterested in cats is because those folks don't try to force themselves on the cat.
+Some aloofness on your part—even if it's feigned—can actually be a good thing when you are around an apprehensive cat.
+But that doesn't mean there aren't opportunities for the two of you to get to know one another.

 There are two playing techniques that appeal to a wide range of cats:

 - Chasing and pouncing on throw-toys.
 Try throwing one of the kitty's toys across the room, down the hall, or into an adjacent room, so that it heads away from her -which may stimulate her hunting instinct—and away from you, which relieves the kitty of the need to come toward you in order to pursue and capture her toy.
 Continue this game as long as she is interested in it.
 In order to not invade her space, wait until she's abandoned the toy before getting it to throw again.